-With a pizza train, a bike path and beaches lined with boulders, this is a kid’s kind of town.
+With a pizza train, bike path and beaches lined with boulders, this is a great town for kids.

 © Beth Gauper

 Thomas the Tank Engine comes to Duluth for two weekends in August.

 In Duluth, you can lead a child to water — but just try leading her away.

 “Mom, it’d be worth moving to Duluth just so we could go to this beach a lot,’’ said my daughter Madeleine, jumping from rock to rock at Brighton Beach.

 Duluth, once the ugly duckling of Lake Superior, now is one of the best places in Minnesota to take children.
 On Canal Park, the lineup of tourist attractions can keep a family entertained for days.

 There’s the Great Lakes Aquarium, a skating and bicycle path, a castle-style playground, a giant ore boat to go through and freighters to watch going under the Aerial Lift Bridge.